MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ## Getting started with TTD

-Review these topics to record and playback a trace file as well as for information on working with trace files and troubleshooting.
+Review these topics to record and replay a trace file as well as for information on working with trace files and troubleshooting.

 - [Time Travel Debugging - Record a trace](time-travel-debugging-recording.md)
 - [Time Travel Debugging - Replay a trace](time-travel-debugging-replay.md)